ILIAS-eLearning/ILIAS/docs/documentation/maintenance-coordinator.md

 not the company, since the role builds on social capital in the community and a vision of the component it will be near impossible to leave that role at a company.

+It is encouraged that two people share the role of the coordinator for one component to enhance it's [Bus factor](https://en.wikipedia.org/wiki/Bus_factor).

 <a name="change-management"></a>
 ## Change Management
 Everybody may contribute to any aspect of the component.
 Such contributions